Keyboard shortcuts

 Glossary

 Activity: The flow of input/s or output/s of a Process that are limited by its capacity.
 For example, a 500MW power station can output 500MWh per hour of electrical power, or a 50MW electrolyser consumes up to 50MWh per hour of electrical power to produce hydrogen.
-The Primary Activity Commodity specifies which output/s or input/s are linked to the Process capacity.

 Agent: A decision-making entity in the system.
 An Agent is responsible for serving a user-specified portion of a Commodity demand or Service Demand.
 Agents invest in and operate Assets to serve demands and produce commodities.